saifalfalah/react-handbook/content/react-events/index.md

 ---
-title: "React Events"
+title: 'React Events'
-date: 2018-10-28T07:00:00+02:00
-description: "Learn how to interact with events in a React application"
+description: 'Learn how to interact with events in a React application'
-tags: react
 ---

 React provides an easy way to manage events.
 Prepare to say goodbye to `addEventListener`.